paigeadelethompson/void-uconsole/Documentation/filesystems/overlayfs.rst

 Changes to underlying filesystems
 ---------------------------------

-Offline changes, when the overlay is not mounted, are allowed to either the upper or the lower trees.

 Changes to the underlying filesystems while part of a mounted overlay filesystem are not allowed.
 If the underlying filesystem is changed, the behavior of the overlay is undefined, though it will not result in a crash or deadlock.

+Offline changes, when the overlay is not mounted, are allowed to the upper tree.
+Offline changes to the lower tree are only allowed if the "metadata only copy up", "inode index", "xino" and "redirect_dir" features have not been used.
+If the lower tree is modified and any of these features has been used, the behavior of the overlay is undefined, though it will not result in a crash or deadlock.

 When the overlay NFS export feature is enabled, overlay filesystems behavior on offline changes of the underlying lower layer is different